sergds/autovpn2/README.md

 ### Why?
 It was created specifically for my needs, because of Russian Government blocking "illegal" websites, as well as western companies geoblocking russians (because of US Export Restrictions or other regulations.).

+And if government blocks can be relatively easily evaded with packet modifications, the geoblocks can not.

 This tool was made in order to evade these pointless blocks network-wide without wasting time manually verifying (and later updating) addresses.

 Actually this is a second iteration of the autovpn toolset.
 The first autovpn had a one big list of domains to be "unblocked" and was a simple python script, which needed to be run periodally over ssh to keep Keenetic routes and Pi-hole DNS fresh.
 This became clumsy really fast, and after the rumors about russian government blocking YouTube reached me i decided to rewrite this in Go as a client-server app, with playbook approach to be able to scale it up a bit easier.